Hypotonic Labor

 Pearls and Other Issues

-In the absence of an absolute indication for cesarean section, hypotonic contractions are very responsive to the use of oxytocin to augment the labor.
-It should only be administered by qualified professional personnel who understand the oxytocin indications, dosing, contraindications, and signs of complication within a facility where surgical interventions are immediately accessible.
+In the absence of an absolute indication for Cesarean section, hypotonic contractions are very responsive to using oxytocin to augment the labor; this should only be administered by qualified professional personnel who understand the oxytocin indications, dosing, contraindications, and signs of complication within a facility where surgical interventions are immediately accessible.
 Oxytocin is contraindicated or discontinued in the following conditions:

 • Fetal prematurity and fetal distress when vaginal delivery is not imminent

-• Contraindication for vaginal delivery (vasa previa, cord prolapse/presentation, active genital herpes, or cervical cancer)
+• Contraindications for vaginal delivery (vasa previa, cord prolapse/presentation, active genital herpes, or cervical cancer)

 • Abnormal fetal presentation/position